Azure/CloudIoTHack/HOL 4/HOL 4 - Putting It All Together.md

 	}
 	```

-	The purpose of this code is to listen for events coming from the shared output hub and to update the view-model so that if your plane is among those "at risk," it can turn red in the view.
+	The purpose of this code is to listen for events coming from the shared output hub and to update the view-model so that if your plane is among those "at risk," it turns red in the view.
 The heavy lifting is performed by the ```EventHubClient``` and ```EventHubReciver``` classes, which are part of the NuGet package [AzureSBLite](https://github.com/ppatierno/azuresblite).

 1. Open **MainViewModel.cs** in the project's "ViewModels" folder and insert the following line of code below the ```FlightActivityListener``` property on line 40 to create an instance of ```AirTrafficListener```: